Updated on May 19th, 2022 by Felix Martinez

 Will Zoom Ever Pay A Dividend?

 Given all of this, the question of whether Zoom will pay a dividend or not becomes fairly clear.
-Given that Zoom is so early on in its growth cycle, and that it has a massive market opportunity, in addition to immense and growing competition, the idea that it would run out of ways to invest its cash seems quite unlikely.
+Given that Zoom is so early on in its growth cycle, and that it has a massive market opportunity, in addition to the immense and growing competition, the idea that it would run out of ways to invest its cash seems quite unlikely.
 We believe that Zoom will take its success of 2020 and invest in improving its technology for the years to come, which could include acquisitions, improvements to existing services, and extensions into new services.

 Zoom is a world-class growth stock at this point.
 The company has benefited from the pandemic in a way that few others have, and it is producing huge growth numbers as a result.
 However, with its core services available from a variety of competitors, we caution that extrapolating enormous growth numbers out into the future could be fraught with risk.